Prometheus: Engineering Mankind

 Vintage Horror Review: Rawhead Rex (1986)

+Rawhead Rex is one of the less well-known films that I've done vintage reviews for, however, it is no doubt a gem in the world of cheesy 80's monster movies.
 A farmer and a few of his buddies discover a strange rock in the middle of a field in rural Ireland decide to dig up the thing.
 After countless tries, the rock won't budge, until smoke begins billowing out of it and an unholy creature is unleashed.
 Meanwhile, a man writing a book about ancient sacred sights and his family travel around Ireland in search of material.
 Soon, he discovers a church where he believed an ancient sight used to be.
-Before long, he finds himself a the local reverend fighting for the survival of the townspeople when the beast wreaks havoc.
+Before long, he finds himself a the local reverend...

 Read more »